AbhixGupta/Drakvuf-Installation/README.md

 # About

 This repository contains the installation procedure of the Drakvuf, A VMI based black-box malware analysis tool.
+Drakvuf allows the execution of the malware binaries without using any third party tools.
+It uses the XEN Hypervisor which is installed in the DOM0 environment and Analysis part of the malware is done in the DOM1, DOM2 and so on.

 # Drakvuf Installation

 Drakvuf is a black box binary dynamic malware analysis tool.
 It works on the principle of the VMI (Virtual Machine Introspection).